caesarychp/President-University-Major-Association-Information-System-Mobile-Application/README.md

 ### Announcements
 Receive announcements and news from associations in real-time.
 The announcements are categorized into:
-- **Bitechie**: Announcements related to business information, helping students stay informed about the latest trends, events, and updates in the business information domain.
+- **B-techie**: Announcements related to business information, helping students stay informed about the latest trends, events, and updates in the business information domain.
-- **Intechie**: Announcements related to insights about technology, providing students with the latest news, trends, and updates in the technology sector.
+- **In-techie**: Announcements related to insights about technology, providing students with the latest news, trends, and updates in the technology sector.

 ### User Profiles
 Create and manage user profiles to personalize the experience.
 Each user can create their own profile, which includes personal information, interests, and association membership details.
 This personalized profile helps users to receive tailored information and updates relevant to their interests and association activities.
 It also enables better networking and interaction among members of the same association.